20

 Python Data Structures

-Are you a novice in Python?
 Have you just started with Python?
 Python programming language can be used for anything.
 It's used for data analysis, scripting, software development, etc. Data structures are the building blocks of any programming language and so is Python.
-A data structure is storing and organizing data in the computer memory.
-It's a branch of Computer Science that deals with arranging such large datasets in such a manner so that they can be accessed and modified as per the requirements.
+A data structure stores and organizes data in the computer's memory.
+It's a branch of computer science that deals with arranging large datasets in such a manner that they can be accessed and modified as per the requirements.

-In this Python tutorial, we'll delve into the different data structures used in Python.
-If you're a beginner to Python, you must understand the data structures the language supports.
+In this Python tutorial, we'll delve into the different data structures in Python.
+If you're a beginner to Python, you must understand the data structures the language supports so we will also see Data structures in Python with examples for your strong understanding.
 So let's begin.

 Read More: Top 50 Python Interview Questions and Answers |